microsoft/ODBC-Specification/ODBC 4.0.md

     1. Application calls [SQLNextColumn](#61-sqlnextcolumn) to retrieve the ordinal of the descriptor record that describes the column.

-    2. Application optionally calls SQLBindCol (or equivalent) for the column, or retrieves the data directly using SQLGetData or a nested handle, as appropriate.
-If array binding is used, then offsets are calculated from the first row and the driver sets the `str_len_or_indicator_ptr` of unused bound columns to `SQL_DATA_UNAVAILABLE` when the entire fetch operation for the array of rows completes.
+    2. The application optionally retrieves the data using SQLGetData or a nested handle, as appropriate.

+    3. If rowset size = 1, the application can optionally call SQLBindCol (or equivalent) to bind the column for subsequent calls to SQLFetch/SQLFetchScroll.

     3. Application calls SQLNextColumn to continue fetching the current row.
-If SQLGetData has not been called for the column then any binding is applied, otherwise the column is skipped and processing continues for any remaining columns in the row.

 Once discovered, dynamic columns can be bound like any other column.
-If a bound dynamic column does not exist for a row, the driver sets its `str_len_or_indicator_ptr` to `SQL_DATA_UNAVAILABLE`.
-If `str_len_or_indicator_ptr` is null for a dynamic column that doesn't exist for the current row, SQLFetch, SQLFetchScroll, or SQLNextColumn returns an error (22002, Indicator variable required but not supplied).
+If a bound dynamic column whose `str_len_or_indicator_ptr` is not set to `SQL_DATA_AT_FETCH` does not exist for a row, the driver sets its `str_len_or_indicator_ptr` to `SQL_DATA_UNAVAILABLE`.
+If `str_len_or_indicator_ptr` is null for such a bound dynamic column that doesn't exist for the current row, SQLFetch, SQLFetchScroll, or SQLNextColumn returns an error (22002, Indicator variable required but not supplied).

 If the driver returns `SQL_DATA_AVAILABLE`, the application must not assume that any bound columns have been populated, regardless of their ordinal, until the entire fetch operation completes with SQL_SUCCESS or SQL_SUCCESS_WITH_INFO.